Liver is nature's true superfood.

 Practically every cuisine has liver specialties.
-Some cultures place such a high value on liver that human hands can’t touch it.
-Special sticks must move it.
-The Li-Chi, a handbook of rituals published during China’s Han era (202B.C. to 220A.D.), lists liver as one of the Eight Delicacies.
-Throughout most of recorded time humans have preferred liver over steak by a large margin, regarding it as a source of great strength and as providing almost magical curative powers.
+Some cultures place such a high value on liver that human hands can’t touch it!
+The Li-Chi, a handbook of rituals published during China’s Han era (202B.C. to 220A.D.), lists liver as one of the 'Eight Delicacies'.
+Throughout most of recorded time humans have preferred liver over steak regarding it as a source of great strength and providing almost magical curative powers.

-In discussing the nutrition, we should ask what makes it so special?
+When discussing the nutrition, we should ask what makes it so special?

-To start with, it's simply an excellent source of complete protein but it gets better, much better.
+To start with, it's simply an excellent source of complete protein but it gets better... much better

 Vitamin A